Combat Aviation Brigade, 10th Mountain Division: Organization

 The Combat Aviation Brigade, 10th Mountain Division comprises five principal battalions under the command of its Headquarters and Headquarters Company (Renegades).

-The brigade commands 1st Battalion (Dragons), 2nd Battalion (Knighthawks), 3rd Battalions (Phoenix), 10th Aviation Regiment, and 6th Squadron, 6th Cavalry Regiment (Six Shooters), which operate a number of aircraft including UH-60 Black Hawks, AH-64 Apaches, CH-47 Chinooks.
+The brigade commands 1st Battalion (Dragons), 2nd Battalion (Knighthawks), 3rd Battalions (Phoenix), 10th Aviation Regiment, and 6th Squadron, 6th Cavalry Regiment (Six Shooters), which operate a number of aircraft including UH-60 Black Hawks, AH-64 Apaches and CH-47 Chinooks.
 In addition, the 277th Aviation Support Battalion (Mountain Eagle) provides supporting services to the combat battalions when they are deployed, making the brigade capable of operating independently of higher command headquarters, and capable of taking on additional battalions and other, smaller units when deployed, as necessary.

 History

 The brigade HHC was constituted on 1 April 1988 as Headquarters and Headquarters Company, Aviation Brigade, 10th Mountain Division, and activated at Fort Drum, New York.
-The brigade was activated at Griffiss Air Force Base in Rome, NY as part of the 10th Mountain Division (Light Infantry) on 2 July 1988.
-The brigade remained based at Griffiss until 1992 (August?).
-It appears that initially the brigade was made up of 3–17 CAV, and the 2nd and 3rd Battalions of the 25th Aviation Regiment (2–25 and 3–25 AVN).
+The brigade was activated at Griffiss Air Force Base in Rome, New York as part of the 10th Mountain Division (Light Infantry) on 2 July 1988.
+The brigade relocated to Fort Drum in 1992.
+As per an article by the order of battle analyst Andy Johnson, the 10th Combat Aviation Brigade was a part of the NATO and Warsaw Pact orders of battle.
+The brigade is listed as having the following composite units: 3rd Squadron, 17th Cavalry Regiment, and the C and D companies of the 25th Aviation Regiment.

 The brigade has played a key role in all Division missions, including support for Hurricane Andrew relief in south Florida, in Somalia, Operation Uphold Democracy in Haiti, SFOR and KFOR missions in Bosnia and Kosovo and most recently Operation Enduring Freedom and Operation Iraqi Freedom.
-In each instance, the Brigade has demonstrated its capability to rapidly deploy and conduct aviation missions upon arrival.
 The 10th Combat Aviation Brigade has 12 CH-47s, 24 AH-64s, 30 OH-58s, and 50 UH-60s to assist the 10th Mountain Division to fight and win in any environment.